-The MacNeil/Lehrer Report (now PBS NewsHour) premieres.
+The MacNeil/Lehrer Report, now PBS NewsHour, premieres.

-College on TV (telecourses) project starts.
+College on TV telecourses launch.

 This Old House and The Victory Garden premiere.

-KET Fund for Excellence established.
+KET Fund for Excellence is established.

-KET Enterprise division is created to market educational programs nationally.
+Enterprise division is created to market educational programs nationally.

-Nightly open-captioned, news service begins.
+Nightly open-captioned news service begins.

 KET Kids Club established.

-Interactive Distance Learning service begins with Probability & Statistics.
+Interactive Distance Learning service begins.

-Live professional development seminars for educators begin.
+Live broadcasts of professional development seminars for Kentucky educators begin.

 Star Channels Distance Learning system receives national Innovations Award from the Ford Foundation.

-67,000-square-foot O. Leonard Press Telecommunications Center is dedicated.
+O. Leonard Press Telecommunications Center is dedicated.

-GED—Get It! airs nationwide as the centerpiece of a national outreach project.
+GED®—Get It! airs nationwide as the centerpiece of a national outreach project.

 Kentucky Tonight premieres.